Vietnam.vn - Nền tảng quảng bá Việt Nam

 Reviving the value of traditional crafts along the rivers.

-Integrating traditional craft villages into river tourism routes will open up a new approach to cultural and tourism development in the Red River Delta.
-Not only does it enrich waterway tourism products, this model also creates sustainable livelihoods for people, contributing to preserving the value of traditional crafts in modern life.
+Integrating traditional craft villages into river tourism routes will open up a new approach to cultural and tourism development in the Red River Delta region.
+This model will not only enrich waterway tourism products but also create sustainable livelihoods for local people, contributing to the preservation of traditional crafts in modern life.

 Bộ Văn hóa, Thể thao và Du lịchBộ Văn hóa, Thể thao và Du lịch10/12/2025